Role-Based Access Control (RBAC) User Guide

 4. You can change the default role assigned to new users and groups from the role drop-down menu in the top right corner.

-5. You can delete a user or a group by clicking on the trash-can icon which appears on the far right side of the user or group row as you hover over it.
+5. You can delete a user or a group by clicking on the trash-can icon which appears on the far right side of the user or group row as you hold the pointer over it.

 If you delete users and groups that are administrators, and the only remaining administrators are not in your IDP, you will lose administrator access.